CSU Travel Restrictions - AB1887 (Gov't Code Section 11139.8)

 Allowable Travel Expenses/Rates

 The California State Board of Control determines the allowable amounts and rates for the reimbursement of travel expenses.
 The rates are frequently updated in order to account for inflation and cost of living increases.
-Please refer to the latest 'Travel Guidelines' memo issued by The University Corporation or contact Judy Dickinson at extension 4695 or Teresa Loren at extension 2981.
+Please refer to the latest 'Travel Guidelines' memo issued by The University Corporation or extension x3645.

 Telephone charges are allowable on hotel bills.
 However, next to each telephone call on the hotel bill must be a clear indication of whether it was "business" or "personal".
 Business calls are eligible for reimbursement; personal calls are not eligible for reimbursement.